It turns out "fake it till you make it" has been around a long time.

 He would become world famous as the Army's executioner.

-The truth, however, was that Woods had never been an executioner.
+The truth, however, was that Woods never had been an executioner.
 He joined the Navy in 1929 at age 19, quickly went AWOL and was drummed out of the service in 1930 based on the recommendation of a psychiatric board.
 In the decade-plus before World War II, he worked odd jobs and was a clerk in his native Kansas.

 He was drafted into the Army in 1943 and landed at Normandy on D-Day with Company B of the 37th Engineer Combat Battalion.